smanowar/final-project/README.md

   </p>

 The model yeilded the following results:
-- accuracy:
+- accuracy: 61%
-- precision:
+- precision (less than 24 hours): 91%
-- recall:
+- precision (greater than 24 hours): 20%

-In attemps to increase accuracy we compare the results to an EasyEnsemble Classifer
+In attemps to increase accuracy we compared the results to an EasyEnsemble Classifer

 ### *EasyEnsemble Classifer*
 The results from the model are as follows: